s-cart/s-cart/readme.md

 To update the core version of S-Cart:

 `composer update s-cart/core`
+Or you can use `php composer.phar update s-cart/core` if you don't have composer installed.

 To create a plugin:

 `php artisan sc:make plugin  --name=Group\PluginName`

-To create data backup file
+To create data backup file (The sql file is stored in storage/backups):

 `php artisan sc:backup --path=abc.sql`